objektwerks/recipes/README.md

 2. Place dough ball on board - sprinkle flour on dough ball.
 3. Shape dough into 12” circle, gently using fingers, hands and/or roller.
 4. Pre-heat oven @ 550+ degrees.
+>It may be a conventional or pizza oven.

 **Toppings**